Skip to main content Go to Site Map

 Any additional costs

-Please note, in addition to the course fee there are additional material costs.
-You'll be expected to pay for all the silver and any additional materials on a pay-as-you-go basis.
+Please note that, in addition to the course fee, there are additional material costs.
+You'll pay for silver clay and any additional materials on a pay-as-you-go basis and will be recommended purchasing a starter pack at £70 prior to the course starting (details supplied by tutor).

 A student stands painting two cherries in a sketch book.